This post may contain affiliate links. Please see my disclosure policy for details.

 It’s always a good call to visit photography locations early morning to beat crowds and get the best lighting.

 But, just remember this is a residential area.
-So you’ll find many will be off to work or school in the weekdays.
-Also, sunrises in Scotland, especially in the summer, are around 4am!
+So you’ll find many will be off to work or school on the weekdays.

 Photography tips for Circus Lane Edinburgh